Our story

 TENANTS COME TOGETHER

-Tenants across buildings from Crown Heights to Inwood began organizing, forming tenant associations, connecting with neighbors, and building the foundation of a citywide union
+Tenants across buildings from Crown Heights to Inwood began organizing, forming tenant associations, connecting with neighbors, and building the foundation of a citywide union.
+Tenants vote to form an independent Union of Pinnacle Tenants.

 LATE 2025